chemerisuk/better-dom/README.md

 <![endif]-->
 ```

-[html5shiv](https://github.com/aFarkas/html5shiv) provides a fix for HTML5 tags in IE8.

-[es5-shim](https://github.com/kriskowal/es5-shim) is used to polyfill/fix missed standards-based functions for `Array`, `Object`, `Function`, `Date` classes.

 The **better-dom.htc** file helps to implement [live extensions](https://github.com/chemerisuk/better-dom/wiki/Live-extensions) support.
-This fact applies several important limitations that you must know in case when legacy browser support is required.
+This fact applies several important limitations that you must know in case when legacy browser support is required:

-#### Setup content-type header
-HTC behaviors have to serve up with a content-type header of “text/x-component”, otherwise IE will simply ignore the file.
-Many web servers are preconfigured with the correct content-type, but others are not.
+1) HTC behaviors have to serve up with a `content-type` header of `“text/x-component”`, otherwise IE will simply ignore the file.
+Many web servers are preconfigured with the correct `content-type`, but others are not:

     AddType text/x-component .htc

-#### Same domain limitation
-IE requires that the HTC file must be in the same domain with as the HTML page which uses it.
+2) IE requires that the HTC file must be in the same domain with as the HTML page which uses it.
 If you try to load the behavior from a different domain, you will get an “Access Denied” error.

+[html5shiv](https://github.com/aFarkas/html5shiv) provides a fix for HTML5 tags in IE8.

+[es5-shim](https://github.com/kriskowal/es5-shim) is used to polyfill/fix missed standards-based functions for `Array`, `Object`, `Function`, `Date` classes.

 ## Browser support
 #### Desktop